Prevent the Flu

 Help Prevent the Flu

 - Get a flu vaccine each year.
-This is the single best way to protect against the flu.

 - Wash your hands often with soap and water.
 Wash them for as long as it takes to sing the Happy Birthday song twice.